Adrenal Insufficiency and Addison's Disease

 What is adrenal insufficiency?

-Secondary adrenal insufficiency occurs when the pituitary gland-a bean-sized organ in the brain-fails to produce enough adrenocorticotropin (ACTH), a hormone that stimulates the adrenal glands to produce cortisol.
+Secondary adrenal insufficiency occurs when the pituitary gland—a pea-sized gland at the base of the brain—fails to produce enough adrenocorticotropin (ACTH), a hormone that stimulates the adrenal glands to produce the hormone cortisol.
 If ACTH output is too low, cortisol production drops.
 Eventually, the adrenal glands can shrink due to lack of ACTH stimulation.
-Secondary adrenal insufficiency is much more common than Addison's disease.
+Secondary adrenal insufficiency is much more common than Addison’s disease.

 What do adrenal hormones do?

-Cortisol belongs to a class of hormones called glucocorticoids, which affect almost every organ and tissue in the body.
-Cortisol's most important job is to help the body respond to stress.
-Among its many vital tasks, cortisol helps
+Cortisol belongs to the class of hormones called glucocorticoids, which affect almost every organ and tissue in the body.
+Cortisol’s most important job is to help the body respond to stress.
+Among its many tasks, cortisol helps

-The amount of cortisol produced by the adrenals is precisely balanced.
-Like many other hormones, cortisol is regulated by the brain's hypothalamus and the pituitary gland.
-First, the hypothalamus releases a "trigger" hormone called corticotropin-releasing hormone (CRH) that signals the pituitary gland.
-The pituitary responds by sending out ACTH, which in turn stimulates the adrenal glands.
-The adrenal glands respond by producing cortisol.
-Completing the cycle, cortisol then signals back to both the pituitary and hypothalamus to decrease these trigger hormones.
+The amount of cortisol produced by the adrenal glands is precisely balanced.
+Like many other hormones, cortisol is regulated by the hypothalamus, which is a part of the brain, and the pituitary gland.
+First, the hypothalamus releases a “trigger” hormone called corticotropin-releasing hormone (CRH), which signals the pituitary gland to send out ACTH.
+ACTH stimulates the adrenal glands to produce cortisol.
+Cortisol then signals back to both the pituitary gland and hypothalamus to decrease these trigger hormones.

-Aldosterone belongs to a class of hormones called mineralocorticoids, also produced by the adrenal glands.
-Aldosterone helps maintain blood pressure and water and salt balance in the body by helping the kidneys retain sodium and excrete potassium.
-When aldosterone production falls too low, the kidneys are not able to regulate water and salt balance, leading to a drop in both blood volume and blood pressure.
+Aldosterone belongs to the class of hormones called mineralocorticoids, also produced by the adrenal glands.
+Aldosterone helps maintain blood pressure and the balance of sodium and potassium in the blood.
+When aldosterone production falls too low, the body loses too much sodium and retains too much potassium.

-The symptoms of adrenal insufficiency usually begin gradually.
-The most common symptoms are
+The most common symptoms of adrenal insufficiency are

 - muscle weakness